Next: Comment Line-Up, Previous: List Line-Up, Up: Line-Up Functions [Index]

 operator you typically want to use it together with some other lineup

-settings, e.g. as follows (the arglist-close
+settings, e.g. as follows (the arglist-close setting is just a

 suggestion to get a consistent style):